 | Oxide | Very low | Poor | Laxative effect (intentional) |

 Magnesium glycinate is bound to the amino acid glycine, which improves absorption and significantly reduces the laxative effect.
 It’s the form most often recommended for people who’ve had trouble with other types.
+For a detailed breakdown of how these two forms differ, see our comparison of magnesium oxide vs magnesium glycinate.

-Magnesium citrate is a reasonable middle ground — better absorbed than oxide, with moderate GI tolerance for most people.
+Magnesium citrate is a reasonable middle ground, better absorbed than oxide with moderate GI tolerance for most people.

 How to Reduce Side Effects